 Here’s a list of 10 Best Microsoft Active Directory Alternatives with some useful info.
 Use the above-provided Table of content to directly jump to the Directory Service & Know More about it.

 Before I start my list, here are some of the resources and FAQ related to Active Directory (Might be helpful for you)

 Is Active Directory Free?

-There are many alternatives to the active directory in which the best are Apache Directory Studio, Open LDAP Admin, Samba, 389 Directory Server, MicroFocus eDirectory, JXplorer, Zentyal, JumpCloud, and many more.
-You’ll get to know more, just continue reading…
+Thankfully, many services exists that are very good alternatives to the active directory in which the popular are Apache Directory Studio, Open LDAP Admin, Samba Active Directory, 389 Directory Server, MicroFocus eDirectory, JXplorer, Zentyal, JumpCloud, and many more.

 Apache Directory Studio